taran-gill/graphql-snapshot/README.md

 ## Is this meant to replace traditional testing?

 The purpose of this library is to offer the ability to perform exhaustive tests on your GraphQL API, removing what I'd consider to be "boilerplate" tests that check for trivial conditions.
-You absolutely should still have tests for everything else, and tests for your GraphQL API that might test for tangential items not covered in snapshots (e.g. profiling, or if a particular function was called).
+You absolutely should still have tests for everything beyond trivialities, and tests for your GraphQL API that might test for tangential items not covered in snapshots (e.g. profiling, or if a particular function was called).

 ## Example